skyworkz/website/content/blog/reliability-engineering-stop-trying-to-make-pagers-happen.md

 - Mean Time Between Failures (**MTBF**), for all failures regardless of how they are handled
 - Mean Time Between System Incidents (**MTBSI**), for failures that require human intervention

 In case of Hermes, Bob had to manually revive it 5 times over the course of a week, which is obviously bad.
-However, if a crashed Hermes Pod would simply be restarted without waking up Bob, nobody might have noticed.
+However, if a all Pods for a Hermes Kubernetes Deployment crashed and would simply be restarted without waking up Bob, nobody might have noticed (even if Hermes was unavailable for a minute).
 In both cases the failures would count against the MTBF, but in the case of Kubernetes handling the failure it wouldn't count against MTBSI.

 ## On-call is not there to fix your lack of reliabilty
 The classic view on Availability typically specifies On-call as one of the default measures to ensure availability.
 This makes sense, when you look at things from a pure Availability perspective.
 Having someone on-call means someone starts fixing the issue sooner, which reduces the MTTR for out-of-office-hours failures and means it's easier to achieve your desired availability.